DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-4-ect-theory.md

 ## Introduction

-So far in this module we have focused on ‘the what’ and ‘the why’ of curriculum planning and you have produced a draft sequence of the learning objectives and associated content of your scheme of work.
+So far in this module we have focused on 'the what' and 'the why' of curriculum planning and you have produced a draft sequence of the learning objectives and associated content of your scheme of work.
 In this and the following session we will look at how, through careful curriculum design, you can help your pupils to master these important concepts, knowledge and skills.
 We will be drawing upon and applying knowledge from modules 3 and 4 to help you to do this.

 Secure subject knowledge helps teachers to motivate pupils and teach effectively.
 This is because it is through an understanding of how to teach a subject (often referred to as pedagogical content knowledge) that teachers develop:

-> ‘The most useful forms of representation of those ideas, the most powerful analogies, illustrations, examples, explanations, and demonstrations—in a word, the most useful ways of representing and formulating the subject that make it comprehensible to others.’
+> 'The most useful forms of representation of those ideas, the most powerful analogies, illustrations, examples, explanations, and demonstrations—in a word, the most useful ways of representing and formulating the subject that make it comprehensible to others.'
 >
 > (Ball and others, 2008)